uiiifdaaa/languagetool/README.md

 * [How to use our public server via HTTP](https://dev.languagetool.org/public-http-api)
 * [How to use LanguageTool from Java](https://dev.languagetool.org/java-api) ([Javadoc](https://languagetool.org/development/api/index.html?org/languagetool/JLanguageTool.html))

-For more information, please see our homepage at https://languagetool.org, [this README](https://github.com/languagetool-org/languagetool/blob/master/languagetool-standalone/README.md), and [CHANGES](https://github.com/languagetool-org/languagetool/blob/master/languagetool-standalone/CHANGES.md).
+[this README](https://github.com/languagetool-org/languagetool/blob/master/languagetool-standalone/README.md),
+and [CHANGES](https://github.com/languagetool-org/languagetool/blob/master/languagetool-standalone/CHANGES.md).